JetBrains/dekaf/README.md

 NOW THIS FRAMEWORK IS UNDER DEVELOPMENT.

+The stable version is 2.0.0.X.
-The currently developed version is 2.0.0.X (where X is a build number).
+The currently developed version is 3.0.0.

 Motivation